illusivesoulworks/docs/docs/curios/slots/entity-register.md

 ## Overview
 ---
-Beginning in 1.20, the recommended way to add a registered slot type to an entity is through a datapack.
+The recommended way to add a registered slot type to an entity is through a datapack.
 If you are unfamiliar with datapacks, it is recommended to read through the [wiki page](https://minecraft.fandom.com/wiki/Data_pack) in order to understand the concept and structure before proceeding to the rest of this page.

 [Registered slot types](slot-register.md) will all be available for use but will not appear in-game until they are added to one or more entities.

+Alternatively, users can instead choose to use the [Curios configuration](../configuration#slot-configuration) to create and assign slot types to **players only**.
+There are fewer features than those offered in the datapack method, but some users may find the process to be more straightforward.

 ## Directory
 ---